samiUK/hitchbuddy-connect-uk/replit.md

 - ✅ Standardized "Message Rider/Driver" button naming for clarity

 ## User Preferences
-- Available rides should only show in rider dashboard, not driver dashboard
+- Available trips should only show in rider dashboard, not driver dashboard
-- Drivers should only see booking requests from riders (not ride requests)
+- Drivers should only see booking requests from riders (not trip requests)
-- Riders should see available rides posted by drivers
+- Riders should see available trips posted by drivers
 - Quick actions area shows notifications only when there are pending actions
 - Confirmation options displayed under ride request tabs for ongoing communication
-- Confirmed rides move to "my upcoming rides" section
+- Confirmed trips move to "my upcoming trips" section
-- For testing purposes, riders can book their own rides (remove in production)
+- For testing purposes, riders can book their own trips (remove in production)
 - Removed redundant quick action buttons (user prefers minimal interface)
 - No automatic messages in chat - users only send real messages
 - Show only other person's photo in chat, not user's own photo